 That morning, our buddy Keerthi said, “Let us travel to Brussels today.”
 Honestly, with zero plans, trusting our friend, we sat in the car.
 Me being a meticulous planner, I read one or two Brussels Travel blogs until the charming highway-side villages began to surprise me.
 Going to Brussels is one of the best “last minute plans, but executed well” in our life.

 This post answers your question about how to and how not to explore the chocolate capital of the world, Brussels.

 - Getting around Brussels

 - What we did and what you can do

 - Things we did in Brussels other than eating waffles

-We can come up with ten reasons to visit Brussels.
+We can come up with ten reasons to travel to Brussels.
 The main reason was waffles and Chocolates.
 We have tasted waffles in many other places.
 But Brussels waffles are UNCOMPARABLE.
 Indeed the goddess of all chocolates (according to my brother and me), “GODIVA”, was born here.
 Beyond chocolates, Brussels is happening with architecture and beautiful streets for wandering.

 One of the six waffles we had on that day

 I was surprised to see this question on a few online forums.
 No, Brussels isn’t boring; it is fascinating.
 The clean corbelled streets, boulevards with similar-looking medieval period buildings, street-side cafes, and pedestrian-friendly streets amuse tourists.
 This sounds like a typical Medieval European town.
 But the unique charm is the chocolates and Belgian food in those old building cafes.
 These streets are excellent for strolling & watching people.

 Yes!
 For those who seek history, there are plenty!
 Belgium was under Germany at one point in time.
 It belonged to the Netherlands once and even France.
 So the town hall and its square are places to explore all that – Brussels and the first world war.